 Our upstairs room promised water views in the morning.

-Advice about eating options saw us striding purposefully towards the traffic lights which signalled the location of the restaurant precinct.
+Advice about eating options saw us striding purposefully towards the traffic lights, which signalled the location of the restaurant precinct.

-Eight-thirty on Monday night isn't the optimum time for an extensive appraisal of options, so we opted for Asian at Red Rock, one of a number of noodle-oriented establishments scattered around the city and across the nation, but we didn't know that at the time, did we?
+Eight-thirty on Monday night isn't the optimum time for an extensive appraisal of options.

+We opted for Asian at Red Rock, one of several noodleoriented establishments scattered around the city and across the nation, but we didn't know that at the time, did we?